 - 1. A student who is enrolled in a Bachelor's degree programme in order to follow a bridging programme with the aim of being admitted in a Master's degree programme at TU Delft must complete his bridging programme within two academic years. - 2.
-After the course duration of the bridging programme the enrolment of the student will be cancelled.
 Under exceptional personal circumstances the student can submit a well-founded request for an extension of the course duration for a period of at most twelve months. - 3.
 The Executive Board will set the fee to be charged, as denoted in Article 7.57i of the Act, for the enrolment as student in a bridging programme and for the extension thereof, as denoted in paragraph 2 of this Article.